Interpret Europe: History

 Heritage interpretation developed in US National Parks during the first half of the 20th century and was originally defined by Freeman Tilden in 1957.
 The first national association in Europe was the Society for the Interpretation of Britain’s Heritage, founded in 1975.
 Interpret Europe was first developed as an open network in 2000, while the association was formally established in 2010.

 Structure

 Interpret Europe operates on a two-tier system with an Executive Board of Directors and a Supervisory Committee.
 The Board of Directors manages the organisation and comprises at least two members, each authorised to act as legal representatives.
 The Board of Directors is appointed by a Supervisory Committee, consisting of three to nine members.
 The Supervisory Committee is elected by the General Assembly which must approve the activities of both the Board of Directors and the Supervisory Committee.

-Current Managing Director is Helena Vičič (Slovenia), and Members of the Supervisory Committee are: Alexander Colvine as Chair (France), Andrea Hübner (Hungary), Jelena Močević (Serbia), Dragana Lucija Ratković Aydemir (Croatia).
+The current Managing Director is Helena Vičič (Slovenia), and the members of the Supervisory Committee are Eva Sandberg (Sweden), Acting Chair, Yael Bamberger (Israel), Barbara Gołębiowska (Poland), Jurn Buismann (Netherlands) and Gerald Wagenhofer (Austria).